Ford Expedition: Third generation (2007)

 Selectable automatic full-time Control Trac four-wheel drive continues to be offered, and uses a two-speed dual range BorgWarner 4417 transfer case with intelligent locking center multi-disc differential and "torque biasing" capability.
 Four-wheel electronic traction control is standard and off-road underbody skid plate armor is optional.
 A new default off-road program with throttle response recalibration was added, and is automatically activated when Four Low (lock) mode is selected.
 Expedition can achieve an off-road crawl ratio of 41.06:1 with a low range ratio of 2.64:1 and rear axle ratio of 3.73:1.

 The SUV also underwent a nip/tuck with a few cosmetic enhancements, both inside and out.
-Expedition's front end now featured Ford's signature three "hollow-bar" grille to complement the SUV' close relation to the F-150 and Super Duty pickups.
+Expedition's front end now featured Ford's signature three "hollow-bar" grille to complement the SUV's close relation to the F-150 and Super Duty pickups.
 New complex stepped style multifaceted headlamps, side view mirrors with updated LED lane departure indicators, sleeker body work and redesigned tail lamps were also added.
 The interior received a new dash, which would eventually appear on the 2008 Super Duty, new center console, and redesigned first row captains chairs, door panels and interior trim.

 To further reduce outside noise intrusion for quieter, more isolated ride comfort, new SoundScreen laminated acoustic and solar tinted windshield was added with thicker laminated side window glass.

 The new SUV was unveiled at the Houston Auto Show rather than at the North American International Auto Show, the Greater Los Angeles Auto Show, or the New York International Auto Show where most new models are, as 20 percent of all Expedition sales are in Texas.
 The third generation Expedition went on sale in August 2006.
 The first 2007 Expedition to roll off a Ford assembly line was donated by Ford to the Peter family of Jamaica, Queens, New York as part of an episode of the American Broadcasting Company series Extreme Makeover: Home Edition that aired May 7, 2006.

 In late 2014, the third generation standard wheelbase U324 Expedition and long-wheelbase U354 Expedition EL/Max underwent a cosmetic and mechanical refresh for the 2015 model year.